Pauli2/hello-world/README.md

 # hello-world
-The primordial exploration of GitHub
+The primordial exploration of GitHub.